Whether you're bringing your whole crew or just eloping as a party of two, here's everything you need to know on how to have a NYC City Hall wedding.

 5. Have your NYC City Hall Wedding

 When it’s your turn, the Clerk will call your name and you and your guests will go into the wedding room.
 There will be chairs or benches along one side to put down any bags or coats, and the Clerk will be standing behind a podium.
 Go up to the podium, place your rings on the podium, hold hands with your beloved and try to take it all in.
-The City Hall ceremony is very brief — literally just a minute or two — and then you’ll be married!
+The City Hall ceremony is very brief — literally under a minute — and then you’ll be married!

 NYC City Hall Wedding FAQ